Homelytainment earn commissions (at no additional cost to you) if you purchase products from retailers after clicking on a link from our site.

 I have explained this in the sound treatment section of this article.
 You should follow all those steps to make the theater room soundproof.

 Pro Tip: Remove ductwork from the theatre room.
-Because sound will easily pass through that. if you apply all the steps above and do not remove the ductwork, all our efforts will go into vain.
+Because sound will easily pass through that. if you apply all the steps above and do not remove the ductwork, all our efforts will go in vain.
 You have to install a separate heating system or cooling system within the theatre room.

 After that, you will see an effective soundproofing treatment.